Bayesian Statistics Guided Label Refurbishment Mechanism: Mitigating Label Noise in Medical Image Classification: EXPERIMENT AND RESULTS

-\textbf{The flexibility of the proposed LMM.} The flexibility of the LMM ensures the capability of supporting any type of DNN architecture.
-Three common DNNs (VGG-16, Resnet50, Inception-V3) were separately integrated with LMM to perform comparative experiments on our collected dataset.
-Here, the noise rate was fixed at 0.2.
-Taking the Inception-V3 for example, as demonstrated in Fig. \ref{fig:DataPurity} (a), the data purity of training dataset remains unchanged (80\%) in the warm-up period and climbs to 85\% then fluctuates minorly when the LMM mechanism works.
-Furthermore, the ROC curves (Fig.\ref{fig:DataPurity} (b)) also demonstrated that the Inception-V3 can acquire better performance in DR classification task with the help of LMM.
-The data purity and ROC results of Resnet50 and VGG16 have the similar performance trend with that of Inception-V3.
-The detailed performance metrics are shown in Table \ref{tab:three dnn (3)}.
-Compared with the benchmark VGG16, the test accuracy and AUC of VGG16-LMM improve from 0.8512 and 0.9076 to 0.7450 and 0.8814, respectively.
-Similarly, the outcomes of the Resnet50 and Inception V3 have the same performance trends.
-In general, the results prove that the proposed LMM can enhance the performance of DNNs and the promotion is independent of specific models.
+\textbf{The flexibility of the proposed \LMM.} The flexibility of \LMM~ensures the capability of supporting any type of DNN architectures. \LMM~{were separately integrated with} three popular DNNs (VGG-16, Resnet50, Inception-V3) to perform comparative experiments on the public OCT dataset.
+Here, the noise rate was fixed at 20\%.
+The detailed performance metrics are shown in Table 2.
+Three DNNs architecture integrated with \LMM~ all enhance the generalization performance and reduce the influence of noisy labels.
+Compared with the benchmark VGG16, the test accuracy and data purity of VGG16-\LMM~improve from 0.82 and 79.90\% to 0.86 and 81.13\%, respectively.
+Resnet50 and Inception-V3 with \LMM~share the similar promoted trend.
+In general, the results prove that the proposed \LMM~can improve the performance of DNNs and the promotion is independent of specific models.

-\textbf{Tolerance to different proportions of noise.} We select Inception-V3 as the benchmark model and set the noise rate from 0.0 to 0.4 with step 0.1 to test the tolerance of the proposed LMM to different proportions of noise.
-The comparison metrics of our collected dataset are listed in Table \ref{tab:NOISE RATE PRIVATE}.
-We can see that the larger the noise ratio, the worse the performance of the model without LMM.
-In case of no noise and contain only clean training samples, the LMM produces hardly any side effects to the performance of the well-trained models.
-Generally, under the noise level from 0.1 to 0.4, LMM achieves better metrics than benchmark model on our collected dataset.
-For example, at the relatively heavy noise rate of 30\%, the data purity, ACC, and AUC increase 11.29\%, 11.94\%, and 11.73\%, respectively.
+\textbf{Tolerance to different proportions of noise.} We selected Inception-V3 as the benchmark model and set the noise {level} from 0 to 40\% with {a} step {size of} 10\% to test the tolerance of the proposed \LMM~to different proportions of noise.
+The comparison metrics of OCT dataset are listed in Table 3.
+We can see that the performance of the model without \LMM~becomes worser with the increase of noise ratio.
+In {the} case of no noise containing only clean training samples, \LMM~produces hardly any side effects to the performance of the well-trained models.
+Generally, under the noise level from 10\% to 40\%, \LMM~achieves better metrics than benchmark model on OCT dataset.
+For example, at the relatively heavy noise rate of 30\%, the data purity, ACC, and Kappa increase 2.80\%, 8.50\%, and 11.06\%, respectively.
+The Fig. 5 (a) and (b) illustrate the confusion matrices comparing test accuracy for OCT images classification without and with \LMM~at the noise of 40\%, respectively.
+We could observe that the \LMM~improves the test accuracy obviously and enhances performence of each category, especially for the normal cases (short as label 0).